 Hi Coach Dave,

 First of all, thanks for reading.
-I believe you were one of the earliest subscribers to my blog, and it’s been fun to hear from you every once in a while.
+I believe you were one of the earliest subscribers to my blog, and it’s been fun to hear from you every now and then.

 Your question is a great one, and I’m hoping that several readers will have some good ideas for you as well.
 (The Comments section is below.)